JanHerca/urantiapedia/output/wikijs/en/help/github_assistant.md

 5. Create a catalog of study aids.
 See [Study Aids Catalog](/es/help/github_studyaids_catalog).
 6. Get the above study aids in Markdown format.
 See [Get study aids](/en/help/github_studyaids_markdown).
 7. Create a catalog of diagrams.
 See [Diagrams Catalog](/en/help/github_diagrams_catalog).
 8. Obtain the above diagrams in HTML image map format or preferably SVG.
-See [Get Diagrams](/en/help/github_diagrams_markdown).
+See [Get Diagrams](/en/help/github_diagrams_svg).
 9. Create the project image catalog.
 See [Images Catalog](/en/help/github_images_catalog).

+*Chief Editors* and *Assistant Editors* can perform all tasks in this Milestone.
+The documentation for each task details what one or the other can contribute.

 ## External links